We all want our kids to be strong, to have the strength to endure tough times, and to be able to rise to any challenges in life.

 These are usually mean people, to begin with.

 They can be nice to other grownups for the most part, but they are very capable of being mean if they don’t like you, even if you’re a grownup.

-Toughening up their children is usually not the real intention for these people.
+Toughening up their children is usually not the real intention of these people.

-So, parents toughen for various reasons, some good but some not so good.
+So, parents use tough love for various reasons, some good but some not so good.

 What Is Real Toughness

-True toughness is being strong inside, not being mean outside.
+True toughness is being strong inside and mentally, not just acting tough outside.

 That should be the kind of toughness we want our children to develop.

-As shown in research mentioned above, toughening up a child cannot make them tough.
+As shown in the research above, toughening up a child cannot make them tough.